What are uterine fibroids?

-American Endovascular is at the forefront of this breakthrough in uterine fibroid treatment.
-Our physicians are among the nation’s most experienced at treating patients with uterine fibroids.
+The American Endovascular affiliated team of physicians is at the forefront of this breakthrough in uterine fibroid treatment.
+These physicians are among the nation’s most experienced at treating patients with uterine fibroids.

 Conditions We Treat

-American Endovascular is one of the nation’s most respected providers of Endovascular procedures such as Uterine Fibroid Embolization.
-You can rely on our team for high-quality, compassionate care before, during and after the procedure.
+The American Endovascular affiliated physicians are among the nation’s most respected providers of Endovascular procedures such as Uterine Fibroid Embolization.
+You can rely on them for high-quality, compassionate care before, during, and after the procedure.

 - Highly experienced Board-Certified Endovascular & Interventional Radiologists